VonHeikemen/lsp-zero.nvim/README.md

 * [Migrate from v2.x to v3.x](https://lsp-zero.netlify.app/v3.x/guide/migrate-from-v2-branch.html)
 * [Migrate from v1.x to v3.x](https://lsp-zero.netlify.app/v3.x/guide/migrate-from-v1-branch.html)

+### A word of advice

+One thing you should know when asking for help online: asking the question "how to configure [random language] with lsp-zero?" is not going to give you the results you want.
+You probably want to ask "how to configure the language server for [random language] using [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig)?"
+That will give you better results because `nvim-lspconfig` is the plugin that configures the language servers.

 ## Quickstart (for the impatient)

 If you are not that impatient, I recommend reading the [Getting started](https://lsp-zero.netlify.app/v3.x/getting-started.html) page.